antb321/stellarico/README.md

  - non_participate: NORTH KOREA, CUBA, Syria, Crimea/Sevastopol, USA (limited)
  - airdrop : YES
  - airdrop_live : NO
+   - if there is no airdrop do not include these two variables and they will not appear
  - country: FR
  - bounty : "https://ico.tempo.eu.com/bounty"
  - additional_links : ["https://stellar.org/",